-Antirequisite: Students who have successfully completed VSCM 318 may not receive credit for this course.
+Anti-requisite: Students who have successfully completed VSCM 318 may not receive credit for this course.

-Note: Registration priority will be given to Photography Majors.
+Note: Registration priority will be given to Photography majors.

-PHTG 416 - Senior Studio I 4.5 Credits
+PHTG 416 - Senior Studio I

-Prerequisite: All fall term 400 level photography Major courses or consent of the Chair in consultation with the instructor
+Prerequisite: All fall term 400 level photography major courses.

 This studio-based research course encourages exploration of a range of considered strategies that will be used to develop personal, self-directed projects.
 Students will work toward a coherent body of professional-quality photographic images that demonstrates the historical and contemporary knowledge of photography, technical skill, conceptual interests, and personal style that they have gained from their studies to date.
 Work created in this course prepares students for portfolio preparation in winter term.